 High Desert Test Sites is a non-profit support entity for artists whose practices explore the intersection between contemporary art and life at large.
 Part of the HDTS mission includes "learning from what we are not."
 HDTS programs include guides to the high desert's cultural test sites, immersive excursions, solo projects, workshops, publications, and residencies.

 A-Z West follows the same basic format, and expands many of these experiments to the land and outdoor living.
-The grounds now consist of over 50 acres, as well as several other satellite properties.
+The grounds now consist of over 75 acres, as well as several other satellite properties.
 Some of the projects and structures around A-Z West include my home/testing grounds, the Wagon Station Encampment, Regenerating Field, the shipping container compound, my studio and weaving studio, our guest cabin, a ten acre parcel for High Desert Test Site projects, and several adjacent parcels slated for future projects.
-We host monthly tours, seasonal residencies in the Wagon Station Encampment, a work/trade residency program, and overnight visits to the Wonder Valley Experimental Living Cabins.
+We host monthly tours, a work/trade residency program, and overnight visits to the Wonder Valley Experimental Living Cabins.

 The original cabin consisted of the two rooms that now serve as my kitchen and bedroom.
 The previous owner turned a porch into what is now the living room, and added on the bathroom as well as a small utility room that houses the pump for the water tank.
 In 2010, after my son Emmett was born I added 499 square feet to my house — the addition included a room for eating, a bedroom for Emmett, an office and a guest bathroom.
 If you add under 500 sq. ft. you can avoid having to bring the entire house up to code, so you will often see homes out here that have been made by adding on lots of piecemeal additions, all under 500 sq. ft.

-The "A-Z Containers" are used in all of our living quarters and have been in use since the early 1990s when I started using bowls for all eating and drinking functions -- whether it be tea, muesli, salads or stir-fry.
-The bowls work better then you might initially imagine - and we are always looking for inew recipes for bowl meals.
+The "A-Z Containers" are used in all of our living quarters and have been in use since the early 1990s when I started using bowls for all eating and drinking functions — whether it be tea, muesli, salads or stir-fry.
+The bowls work better then you might initially imagine - and we are always looking for new recipes for bowl meals.

 My own moment of creating small liberties happened about a year after moving into my home in Joshua Tree when I needed to build some simple spaces for people to stay when they came to visit or work on projects.
 You would think that this desert is a place where you can do or build anything -- but in fact this is not true.
 San Bernardino County is a very large and regulated county, which makes it difficult to get permits to build.